 Predominantly adolescent girls and young women are most affected by eating disorders, however, both men and women at any age may experience difficulties.

 Most common signs and symptoms of bulimia are:

 - Excessive exercising and fasting

-Increase/decrease in weight not associated with underlying medical condition
+- Increase/decrease in weight not associated with an underlying medical condition

 - Mood swings, depression, anxieties, irritability